A great online opportunity to check out The Bridge gap year program from wherever you are!

 Legal support: While staff at SMBC cannot provide legal advice, you may be referred to services in the community that can help you with legal matters; such as traffic incidents, domestic abuse matters, family law matters, immigration, and consumer rights.

 Overseas students are made aware of the legal services in enrolment correspondence from the Academic Registrars.
 From time-to-time, students are referred to external legal services where necessary.
-The SMBC General Manager can provide details of access to legal services if your matter relates to an issue at College.
+The Chief Operating Officer can provide details of access to legal services if your matter relates to an issue at College.

-Accommodation: The Academic Registrars in conjunction with the Dean of Students can support you with accommodation issues or enquiries while you undertake study.
+Accommodation: The Academic Registrars can support you with accommodation issues or enquiries while you undertake study.

 As SMBC is a residential Bible college (as well as a Day and off-campus college), we can assist you with accommodation, if you wish to live on campus.
 On-campus accommodation is available for full-time single students, families and married couples.
-There is also some self-catered off-campus accommodation that our General Manager oversees.
+There is also some self-catered off-campus accommodation that the Chief Operating Officer oversees.

-Incoming and continuing full-time students in need of accommodation are advised of services by the General Manager, Dean of Students or Registrar, as need arises, and services become available.
+Incoming and continuing full-time students in need of accommodation are advised of services by the Chief Operating Officer or Registrar, as need arises, and services become available.

 You might like to visit the Accommodation page to see what options may best suit you and/or your family.